Non-Hermitian dynamics of a two-spin system with PT symmetry: Nonlinear oscillations

 Eq.~\eqref{eq:conditionTheta} implies an exceptional point at $\storque=J$ for the nonlinear system.
-It possesses periodic orbits for $\storque < J$ but these are not sustained for $\storque>J$.
+This means that the system possesses periodic orbits for $\storque < J$ but these are not sustained for $\storque>J$.
 Furthermore, at $\storque=J$, Eq.~\eqref{eq:conditionTheta} gives a single solution $\theta=\pi/2$, the two frequencies coalesce to a single one and we have only one nonlinear oscillation solution \eqref{eq:eigenstates}.
 The exceptional point of the nonlinear system coincides with that obtained for the linearized system \eqref{eq:linearized_Omega}.
 The stability of the periodic orbits in the nonlinear system will be studied numerically in the next subsection.

-Let us make some further remarks on Eq.~\eqref{eq:freq_nonlinear} assuming $\hext=0$ for simplicity.
+We conclude the subsection by making some further remarks on Eq.~\eqref{eq:freq_nonlinear} and assuming $\hext=0$ for simplicity.
 The frequency is invariant under the transformation $A\to 1/A$.
 This corresponds to the invariance of the model under the transformation $m_3\to - m_3$.
 For small amplitude, $|A|\to 0$, the spins are close to the north pole of the Bloch sphere and Eq.~\eqref{eq:freq_nonlinear} reduces to the result \eqref{eq:freq_P1_stable} of the linear model.
 The limit $|A|\to \infty$ is allowed and it corresponds to the spins being close to the south pole of the sphere.
 The frequency of oscillation has maximum absolute value for $\magn$ close to the north ($A\to 0$) or the south pole ($|A|\to\infty$).

-When the spins point on the equator, $|A|=1$, there is no spin precession, $\omega=0$.
+In the case that both spins point on the equator, $|A|=1$, there is no spin precession, $\omega=0$, according to Eq.~\eqref{eq:freq_nonlinear} for $\hext=0$.
+Therefore, the configurations $\Omega_2 = e^{i\theta}\Omega_1$, for $|\Omega_1|=|\Omega_2| = 1$, give a continuum of fixed points of the system.
+These are additional to the four fixed points P1-P4 discussed in Sec.~\ref{sec:twoSpins}.
+The new fixed points are obviously unstable, as any deviation from the equator would result in spin precession around the $z$ axis, that means, the spins would go away from their fixed point positions.